Swyatoslav/test-server/README.md

 Site should be available on **http://127.0.0.1:8000/**

+### 2nd way (using docker)
-OR you can download the prepared docker image using command
+You should pull the prepared docker image using command

     docker pull swatswatov/test-server:latest

-And then execute next command in your terminal:
+Then execute next command in your terminal:

     docker run -it -p 8000:80 swatswatov/test-server:latest